Blackburn Baffin: Development

 On 10 November 1933, the first production aircraft made its first flight.
-Orders were underway on the production of 26 newly built aircraft along with 38 conversions of airframes from existing Ripons; these existing airframes were extensively refurbished during this process.
+Work was underway on the production of 26 new aircraft along with 38 conversions of airframes from Ripons; the airframes were extensively refurbished.
 The aviation author Aubrey Joseph Jackson noted that the rate of manufacturing was particularly fast.
 During 1935, a further 26 conversions of Ripons into Baffins were ordered due to the reliability problems that had become associated with the Armstrong Siddeley Tiger engines that had powered the Blackburn Shark.
 A further factor was the political desire to expand the strength of the Fleet Air Arm.
-An additional three new production Baffins had the 580 hp (430 kW) Pegasus II.M3 engine and were termed the Baffin T8A.
+An additional three new production Baffins had the 580 hp Pegasus II.M3 engine and were termed the Baffin T8A.
 The aircraft is said to have inspired the coining of the word "Boffin".